On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Introduction

 \begin{definition} A point $x\in\Sc$ is \emph{non-expandable} for the action of a subgroup $G \subset \mathrm{Diff}_+^1 (\mathbb{S}^1)$ if for all $g\in G$ one has $g'(x)\le 1.$ The set of non-expandable points is denoted by $\NE = \NE(G)$ (we omit $G$ in this notation as the group is usually fixed). \end{definition}

-The presence of non-expandable points is compatible with both minimality (with no invariant probability measure) and exceptional minimal sets for actions of finitely-generated groups. \emr{Such examples are known to exist in the real-analytic context, a relevant family being given by $\PSL(2,\bbZ)$ and other Fuchsian groups corresponding to surfaces with cusps (see \cite{sv-katok}).
+The presence of non-expandable points is compatible with both minimality (with no invariant probability measure) and exceptional minimal sets for actions of finitely-generated groups.
+Such examples are known to exist in the real-analytic context, a relevant family being given by $\PSL(2,\bbZ)$ and other Fuchsian groups corresponding to surfaces with cusps (see \cite{sv-katok}).
 There are also the Ghys-Sergiescu smooth realizations of Thompson's group~$T$ (see~\cite{Ghys-Sergiescu}), yet these are only~$C^{\infty}$.
 We refer the reader to~\cite{DKN-MMJ} for a general discussion on these two families of actions.
-Nevertheless, it is worth mentioning that \emph{a posteriori}, such examples seem to be rare, forming a ``thin'' (though very interesting~!) ``boundary'' between two ``more stable'' types of actions, namely, those having an exceptional minimal set, and those that are minimal and have a ``rich'' dynamics ({\em e.g.} non locally discrete, that is, having local flows in their local closures; {\em c.f.} Proposition~\ref{p:affine}).}
+Nevertheless, it is worth mentioning that \emph{a posteriori}, such examples seem to be rare, forming a ``thin'' (though very interesting~!) ``boundary'' between two ``more stable'' types of actions, namely, those having an exceptional minimal set, and those that are minimal and have a ``rich'' dynamics ({\em e.g.} non locally discrete, that is, having local flows in their local closures; {\em c.f.} Proposition~\ref{p:affine}).

-\emr{In an attempt to handle (and understand) the case where $\NE$ is nonempty and intersects the minimal set (more rare in the minimal setting and easier to construct in the case of an exceptional minimal set), the following notions were introduced in~\cite{DKN-MMJ}.}
+In an attempt to handle (and understand) the case where $\NE$ is nonempty and intersects the minimal set (this is quite rare in the minimal setting, but constructing examples with an exceptional minimal set is easier), the following notions were introduced in~\cite{DKN-MMJ}.

 \begin{definition} A subgroup $G\subset \Diff^2_+(\Sc)$ satisfies \emph{property~\smin} if it is finitely generated, acts minimally, and for every $x\in\NE$ there exist $g_+,g_-$ in $G$ such that $g_+(x)=g_-(x)=x$ and $x$ is an isolated-from-the-right (\emph{resp.}, isolated-from-the-left) point of the set of fixed points $\Fix(g_+)$ (\emph{resp.}, $\Fix(g_-)$). \end{definition}